 Recognize the Symptoms of Seasonal Affective Disorder

-As the temperatures drop, do you begin to feel depressed, tired or unsociable?
-If your good mood seems to go south for the winter, you may be experiencing seasonal affective disorder, also known as seasonal depression.
+The holiday season is supposed to be a time filled with warmth and cheer.
+But, what if you feel depressed, tired and unsociable instead?
+If your good mood seems to have gone south for the winter, you may be experiencing seasonal affective disorder, also known as seasonal depression.
 According to the National Mental Health Disorders Association, nearly 5 percent of people in the United States experience severe seasonal affective disorder (SAD).
-Approximately 10-20 percent of the population experiences a milder version of SAD.
+Approximately 10-20 percent experiences a milder version of SAD.

 Get The Latest News!